zimmertr/Personal-Website-With-JS-Terminal-Emulator/README.md

 9. Allow `health` to accept a second parameter so that a community string can be passed.

+10. Make `weather` command perform API call on demand.
+Rather than on a cron.
+So as to alleviate load on Wundergroun's Server.

 ## Requirements to run:
 ```
 - A webserver